Introduction

 Children

-William and Mary had five sons and six daughters.
+William and Mary had five sons and six daughters:

-2. William emigrated to America in 1857.
+2. William (emigrated to the United States in 1857);

-3. Samuel emigrated to Canada in June 1857.
+3. Samuel (emigrated to Canada in June 1857);

-5. Eliza married twice.
-She married her second husband, William Croll, an artist brushmaker, at the parish church of St Giles in the Fields in 1854.
-She died in London in 1904.
+5. Eliza (married twice; she married her second husband, William Croll, an artist brushmaker, at the parish church of St Giles in the Fields in 1854; she died in London in 1904);

-6. Jane married James Collins, a Chard tin worker.
-She died in Widnes in October 1889.
+6. Jane (married James Collins, a Chard tin worker; she died in Widnes in October 1889);

-7. Ann died at age six.
+7. Ann (died at age six);

-9. Kezia Ann married Henry Hicks, a widower and servant.
-She died at Twerton, the home of her daughter, Clarissa, in 1921.
+9. Kezia Ann (married Henry Hicks, a widower and servant; she died at Twerton, the home of her daughter, Clarissa, in 1921);

 The will of William Hallett of Drimpton in the parish of Broadwindsor, Yeoman[8]